5OME-ONE/5OME-ONE.github.io/_posts/Write-Ups/2025-09-21-Victoris4-Quals-OSINT.md

 In the group, you can see a link for the [Rule 5(c)(3) Affidavit](https://storage.courtlistener.com/recap/gov.uscourts.nysd.595805/gov.uscourts.nysd.595805.1.0.pdf) of this `Conor Fitzpatrick`.

-Now, we knows even more than we need:
+by opening it, we know even more than we need:
 - `Conor Fitzpatrick` is the admin we seek for.

 - His alias is `pompompurin`

 - The Forum is `BreachForums`

-- The FBI case agent is ***`John Longmire`***
+- The FBI case agent is `John Longmire`

 With all what we have, we now can go to the the case file on [United States Attorney's Office](https://www.justice.gov/usao-edva/united-states-v-conor-brian-fitzpatrick) and get the Court Documents mainly the [Criminal Complaint](https://www.justice.gov/usao-edva/file/1300536/dl?inline).

-In the Criminal Complaint, we can see details of `pompompurin` middlemanning a deal between an OCE and a forum-user named `expo2020`, `pompompurin` had given the OCE his wallet address which is what we need
+In the Criminal Complaint, we can see details of `pompompurin` middlemanning a deal between an FBI OCE and a forum-user named `expo2020`, `pompompurin` had given the OCE his wallet address which is what we need

 ![alt text](/assets/images/Write-Ups/victoris4_OSINT_Quals/wallet.png)